agadin/Microtome_rev_counter/README.md

 `microtome_speed.ino` is the main file that contains the code for the project.
 The code is written in C++ and is designed to be run on an ESP32 or arduino capable device.
 The code reads the distance from the ultrasonic sensor and calculates the speed of the blade based on the time between each pass.
 The results are displayed on both the serial monitor and an LCD screen.

+## Features
+* **Distance Measurement:** Uses an HC-SR04 ultrasonic sensor to measure the distance of the microtome blade.
+* **Speed Calculation:** Calculates the speed of the blade based on the time between passes.
+* **Pass Counting:** Counts the number of times the blade passes by the sensor.
+* **Total Distance Tracking:** Tracks the total distance traveled by the blade.

+* **CD Display:** Displays the pass count, speed, and total distance on an LCD screen.
+* **Motivational Messages:** Displays random motivational messages after a certain number of passes.
+* **Reset Button:** Allows users to reset the pass count and total distance.
+* **Celebration Mode:** A fun mode that displays a congratulatory message when a button is pressed.

 # Installation
 **To run this project, you will need the following hardware:**
 * ESP32 Wroom